 If a dog owner is a minor, however, the responsibility of the dog falls on the person who is responsible for the minor.
 When there is more than one owner, each one is responsible and liable for the dog’s behaviour.

 The Occupiers’ Liability Act can also come into play when it comes to a dog bite.
 Any individual who occupies or owns an Ontario property is obligated to protect visitors.
 Property owners have a duty of care to ensure that anyone who steps on the premises, whether the property is a farm, residence or a commercial establishment, is protected from harm caused by a dog.

 Should a Dog That Has Bitten Someone Be Put Down?

 Depending on the case, if the court decides that the dog is a threat to the safety of people or domestic animals, the court has the right to order for the dog to be put down.

-If this is the case, the dog will be taken into custody immediately, or the owner must restrain the dog as the court so orders until it is taken into custody.
+If this is the case, the dog will be taken into custody immediately, otherwise, the owner must restrain the dog as the court orders until it is taken into custody.
 The owner may even be issued a time period during which they cannot own another dog.